dustywhite7/Econ8310/SlidesCode/2 - VAR.md

 ---

-# Lecture 4: Time Series, VAR Models
+# Week 2 - Vector AutoRegressive Models

 ---

 # What is a VAR model?

-VAR models are another way that we can model time series data.
+VAR models are a more structural way that we can model time series data.

 - VAR: **V**ector **A**uto**R**egressive model
 - Makes use of multiple correlated time series